lucasjeaybizot/BreathingRP2025/README.md

 ### Accessing Restricted Data

 To obtain the original dataset from Park et al. (2020), please contact the authors of that study directly.
-Our analysis scripts are compatible with either the `new` or `simulated` datasets.

 ### Generating simulated data